zerohd4869/MM-DFN/README.md

 # MM-DFN
-Source code for ICASSP 2022 paper "MM-DFN: Multimodal Dynamic Fusion Network For Emotion Recognition in Conversations"
+Source code for ICASSP 2022 paper "MM-DFN: Multimodal Dynamic Fusion Network For Emotion Recognition in Conversations".

+The code will be released soon.